 Mathematics and Science Education Network (NC-MSEN) Pre-College Center at East Carolina University (ECU).
 The mission of NC-MSEN is to increase the pool of students from North Carolina's high schools who are prepared to pursue careers requiring mathematics and science, using research-based structured interventions with students in grades 6-12 at seven university-based Pre-College Program sites across the state.
+The intervention has been quite successful, as 97 percent of Pre-College Program graduates enroll in four-year institutions of higher education, and 84 percent pursue mathematics- and science-based majors.
 An additional site at ECU would help attract more students from the underserved rural areas of eastern North Carolina into science, mathematics, and related disciplines.
-The location of a Pre-College Program site at ECU also would serve to ensure the sustainability of student encouragement/parental involvement efforts after the federally funded North Carolina Partnership for Improving Mathematics and Science (NC-PIMS) ends.
+The location of a Pre-College Program site at ECU also would serve to ensure the sustainability of student encouragement/parental involvement efforts after the \$21.3 million federally funded North Carolina Partnership for Improving Mathematics and Science (NC-PIMS) ends.